Safety & Emissions Calculator

 How do GB/T 7247.1-2024 and ISO 11553-1:2020 differ?

 GB/T 7247.1-2024 covers laser product safety classification and requirements.
 ISO 11553-1:2020 focuses on safety requirements for laser processing machines.
 They support different parts of a safety plan and should be checked with the official documents for final decisions.
+See the GB 7247 laser safety page for a planning sequence that connects product classification, NOHD, enclosures, and workplace controls.

 How often should safety assessments be performed?